Parent’s guide to keeping your children safe! Keep your child safe with these simple and affordable tips!

 Toys and playground equipment can be dangerous without you even realizing it.
 There are safety regulations in place, but sometimes a toy or a piece of equipment is old and was made before a new regulation was put into place.
 Even in the best circumstances, using a little common sense can go a long way.

-Ensure that the toys your child is using meets the right age requirement.
-Those age restrictions are in place to help prevent strangulation, choking and other issues.
-For instance, a puzzle meant for a six-year-old, might be able to be put together by a 3-year-old, but they probably shouldn’t because the pieces might be choking hazards.
+Ensure that the toys your child is using meet the right age requirement.
+Those age restrictions are in place to help prevent strangulation, choking, and other issues.
+For instance, a puzzle meant for a six-year-old might be able to be put together by a 3-year-old, but they probably shouldn’t because the pieces might be choking hazards.
 If a toy fits in a child’s mouth all the way, they probably shouldn’t play with it unless you’re directly supervising them.
 And even then, if they are younger than 3 or 4, they shouldn’t play with it at all.